McPherson makes FG as time expires, Bengals beat Jags 24-21

-Meyer coached Ohio State to the 2014 national championship.
-He was born in Toledo, grew up in Ashtabula rooting for the Bengals, went to college at Cincinnati, played safety for the Bearcats, got his first coaching job at nearby Saint Xavier High School in 1985, and has two sisters who still live in the area.
+The Bengals (3-1) were shut out in the first half and couldn’t get running back Joe Mixon loose.
+McPherson missed a 43-yard field-goal attempt, and Cincinnati punted on the next three possessions.

+”We did not play great football, they generally beat us in all three phases” in the first half, Cincinnati coach Zac Taylor said. ”But we get a whole second half to play, so there was no reason to panic.
+Nobody did.
+Everyone was calm, cool and collected.
+They knew we were going to get the ball to start the half where we are usually pretty efficient.”

-Cincinnati had two quick scoring drives to open the second half.
-James Robinson’s second rushing touchdown put Jacksonville (0-4) up again early in the fourth quarter.
+Cincinnati had two quick scoring drives to open the second.
+James Robinson’s second rushing touchdown put Jacksonville up again early in the fourth quarter.
 Burrow answered with a 31-yard touchdown pass to tight end C.J.
 Uzomah to tie it again.

-Another methodical drive set up the kick by McPherson, who has the winners in two of Cincinnati’s three wins.
+After the Jaguars punted, Burrow set up McPherson, who has the winning kick in two of Cincinnati’s three victories.

+”I’m really happy with my performance tonight,” Burrow said. ”I’m going to keep building on this and getting better and better.”

 The Jaguars scored in the first half on a 6-yard plunge by Robinson and a 7-yard keeper by Lawrence.

-It could have been worse for Cincinnati.
+It could have been worse for Cincinnati at the break.
 Lawrence was stopped by linebacker Logan Wilson on fourth-and-goal at the 1 with under a minute left in the half.

+”When you control the game like we did in the first – and it should’ve been 21-0,” Lawrence said. ”The second half, we didn’t do a good job of holding on to the ball.
+They scored the quick touchdown and then we went three-and-out.”

 Lawrence was 17 for 24 for 204 yards.